martin5709/Group83-MLOps-02476/reports/README.md

 >
 > Answer:

 For managing our dependencies, we used a combination of `conda` and `pip`.
-The list of dependencies for the project was managed (and hence auto-generated) using `pipreqs` to write the `requirements.txt` file, and then, to avoid overlaps with the `requirements_dev.txt` (where we would manually put development dependencies and specify their version, by checking the installed version using `pip list`), we setup a pipeline to check that there are no overlapping dependencies using GitHub Actions (`check_python_requirements.yaml`).
+The list of dependencies for the project was managed using `pipreqs` to write the `requirements.txt` file, and then, to avoid overlaps with the `requirements_dev.txt`, we setup a pipeline to check that there are no overlapping dependencies using GitHub Actions (`check_python_requirements.yaml`).

 To setup an exact copy of the development environment, the following steps should be followed: